ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2023-0297](https://github.com/Live-Hack-CVE/CVE-2023-0297) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2023-0297.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2023-0297.svg)

 ## CVE-2023-0296
- The Birthday attack against 64-bit block ciphers flaw (CVE-2016-2183) was reported for the health checks port (9979) on etcd grpc-proxy component.
-Even though the CVE-2016-2183 has been fixed in the etcd components, to enable periodic health checks from kubelet, it was necessary to open up a new port (9979) on etcd grpc-proxy, hence this port might be considered as still vulnerable to the same type of vulnerability.
-The health checks on etcd grpc-proxy do not contain sensitive data (only metrics data), therefore the potential impact related to this vulnerability is minimal.
+ The Birthday attack against 64-bit block ciphers (CVE-2016-2183) was reported for the health checks port (9979) on the etcd grpc-proxy component.
+Even though the CVE-2016-2183 has been fixed in the etcd components, to enable periodic health checks from kubelet, it was necessary to open up a new port (9979) on etcd grpc-proxy.
+Therefore, this port might still be considered vulnerable to the same type of attack.
+The health checks on etcd grpc-proxy do not contain sensitive data, only metrics data.
+The potential impact related to this vulnerability is minimal.
 The CVE-2023-0296 has been assigned to this issue to track the permanent fix in the etcd component.